loganbrenningmeyer/c-cube-printer/PlatonicPrinter/README.md

 ## Dodecahedron (12-sided)

 Once you have an icosahedron, building a dodecahedron is relatively simple.
-Find the center of each of the 20 triangles that form the icosahedron by averaging their coordinates.
+Find the center of each of the 20 triangles that form the icosahedron by averaging the triangle's vertices' coordinates.
 Connect these centers to form a dodecahedron.

 <table>
   <tr>